How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 Step 2: Apply Salt or Baking Soda Paste

 For fresh stains, sprinkle salt directly onto the dampened area or create a paste by mixing baking soda with a little cold water.
 Gently rub this paste into the stain using your fingers or a soft brush.
-Salt helps draw moisture out while baking soda lifts pigment from fibers.
+Salt helps draw moisture out while baking soda helps lift residue from fibers.

-Let this sit for about 30 minutes before rinsing again with cold water.
+Let this sit for about 20 to 30 minutes before rinsing again with cold water.
+If the pillowcase is delicate, use light pressure instead of hard scrubbing so the fabric does not pill or weaken.

 Step 3: Use Enzyme-based Detergent Soak

-Submerge the pillowcase completely and allow it to soak for at least one hour—overnight works wonders if time allows.
+Submerge the pillowcase completely and allow it to soak for at least one hour—overnight can help if the stain is older and the fabric care label allows soaking.

 Step 4: Treat Stubborn Stains With Hydrogen Peroxide or Lemon Juice